Bury Me Naked : give me a shroud, or a box of pine, or not

 www.upworthy.com/the-way-doctors-think-about-death-is-pretty-different-from-the-way-their-patients-do

-Fans:: Share and sponsor this song.
+Fans:: Share and sponsor a musician to record this song.

 Share